team614frc/quickstart/README.md

 There are also other extentions that are useful with WPILIB VS Code that are reccomended to be installed.
 They are:
 - Extension Pack for Java
 - GitHub Pull Requests

+## Linking VS Code Account to Github
+This step will allow you to commit changes.

+Open terminal:
+- To enter username: `git config --global user.name "<name>"`.
+- To enter email: `git config --global user.email "<email>"`.

 ### Driver Station Laptop